-Mian Mian writer, born in Shanghai and now live in Kathmandu.
+Mian Mian, writer, born in Shanghai, China.
+She lives in Kathmandu now.
 In addition to writing, her creative ventures have included contemporary art, electronic music, and film.
 Her novel and short stories collections been translated into fifteen languages and has been published worldwide.
 She is the author of the novels Candy, Panda Sex, and Vanishing Act.
 Her film Short Capitalism was admitted into the film section of Art Basel Hong Kong 2017.

 In the late 1990s when China’s Internet was booming, Mian Mian’s short stories collection “Every Good Kid deserves Candy” was published.
 The title of book and the author’s unconventional remarks showed extremely the true nature of a writer.
 She was artistic and rebellious, which was attracting many young people at the time.
 Mian Mian expresses her understanding of fiction by describing the night in Shanghai.
 Her works beautifully and cruelly reveal how globalization affects the lives and identities of the younger generation.